Why and How: Creating Conceptual Photographs

 Illustrative photography is used as a medium for magazine articles, advertising titles for a commercial product.
-As its name suggests, it is used to illustrate a written, oral or visual statement.
+As its name suggests, it is used to illustrate a written, oral, or visual statement.

 In this photographic domain, the photographer creates photographs in which he does not deliver messages.
 The images are factual.
 They correspond to a very precise editorial line.
-The photographs describe, show, illustrate or reinforce the message of the text.
+The photographs describe, show, illustrate, or reinforce the message of the text.

-Artistic photography is symbolic, elliptical, parabolic.
+Artistic photography is symbolic, elliptical, and parabolic.

-Artistic photography is divided into two genders:
+Artistic photography is divided into two genres:

-- The gender of conceptual photography.
+- The genre of conceptual photography.

-- The gender of meaningful photography.
-It carries meaning.
+- The genre of meaningful photography.

 Definition of Conceptual Photography